 Carlos Enrique Prado is a visual artist and professor of visual arts, particularly of ceramics.
-He is currently Lecturer of Ceramics at University of Miami, Florida.
+He is currently Lecturer of Ceramics at University of Miami, Art and Art History Department, Florida.

 Born in Cuba in 1978, in a family related to art.
 During his career, he has been working predominantly in sculpture and ceramics, but also has made drawings, paintings, photographs, digital art, installations, interventions and performances.
 His works have been focused towards contextual and social commentary, always with a strong anthropological perspective.
 In 1996 he graduated in sculpture and drawing at the National Academy of Fine Arts "San Alejandro".
 In 2002 he received a BFA from ISA University of the Arts of Cuba, the most important center of arts education in the country.
 He also received a MFA from that University in 2008.
 His works have been exhibited at major art institutions, museums and galleries in several countries of America and Europe, and they are part of important private and public collections.
 He has also been an organizer and curator of several projects of solo and group shows as well as exhibitions of students of his courses.